 Horses for the Amateur division will be halter trained, have been rehabbed and may have had a light start undersaddle but not be suitable for the average rider.

-All trainers will compete in Basic skills, Trail Course and Free Style segments over the course of the evening of the 23rd and all today the 24th of August.
+All trainers will compete in Basic skills, Trail Course and Free Style segments over the course of competition in August.

 A revised set of extended guidelines will be given out in a packet to selected trainers in May.